dgp1130/angular-gcp/README.md

 * Run `npm run deploy`.

+Production instance runs at https://frontend-glud4nxwta-uw.a.run.app/ (if I'm still paying to keep it up).

 ## Development server

 Use `npm run frontend:dev` to start a live-reloading dev server of the Angular